 Katupat

 If you really want to get away from the world, this is your place.
-Only accommodation is Fadhila cottages located on a small islands off Katupat.
+There is a homestay or two on the island, but is difficult to book ahead.
 There is a small fisher village Lembanato on Katupat and the jellyfish lake Mariona Lake, is located on the island.

 Malenge

-Malenge Island is a real off the beaten track paradise, it comprises of two little islands – Papan and Kakoda Islands, linked by a 1800 m long, wooden, overwater trail.
-Snorkeling was nice from Malenge,
+Malenge Island is a real off-the-beaten-track paradise, made up of two little islands – Papan and Kakoda Islands, that are linked by an 1800 m long, wooden, overwater trail.
+The snorkeling was nice from Malenge,

 Pulau Papan